Before commencing any course of study in the wonderful

 When a client is referred by a medical doctor or other professional, the instructions given at the time of referral must be carefully carried out.
 Adjustments to the treatment must first be discussed with the referrer for the client's best interests.

-Clients should not be accepted for treatment if treated by anyone else, giving the same treatment for the same or an associated condition without mutual agreement and respect.
+Clients should not be accepted for treatment if treated by anyone else who gives the same treatment for the same or an associated condition without mutual agreement and respect.

-When you accept a client, you are obliged to give the best treatment you are capable of, irrespective of race, religion or any other consideration.
+When you accept a client, you must give the best treatment you can, irrespective of race, religion or any other consideration.

 You should support your clients through: